Back

 View source

-Experts also examined influenza viruses originating in animals that have caused human infections.
-These zoonotic influenza viruses are considered a concern due to their potential to cause pandemics.
-Since September 23, 2025, 25 human infections with zoonotic influenza have been reported to the WHO from six countries.
-Most of these cases were linked to exposure to infected animals or contaminated environments, with no reported human-to-human transmission.
+Since September 23, 2025, a total of 25 human infections with zoonotic influenza have been reported to the WHO from six countries.
+Most of these cases were linked to exposure to infected animals or contaminated environments, with no reported instances of human-to-human transmission.

-During the consultation, experts recommended developing a new candidate vaccine virus (CVV) for an A(H9N2) virus.
-This measure would facilitate rapid manufacturing should a pandemic threat involving an A(H9N2) virus emerge.
+The meeting concluded with a recommendation to develop a new candidate vaccine virus (CVV) for an A(H9N2) virus, enabling rapid manufacturing if a pandemic threat were to emerge.

-2026-2027 Northern Hemisphere Vaccine Recommendations
+2026-2027 Northern Hemisphere Vaccine Compositions Recommended

 • An A/Missouri/11/2025 (H1N1)pdm09-like virus.